Ebaker310/Deep-Learning-Specialization/README.md

 4) Convolutional Neural Networks
 5) Sequence Models

-This repository contains lecture slides and programming assignments from this specialization.
+This repository contains programming assignments from this specialization.